 Travel the world with the SIGHT program

-SIGHT was proposed and founded in June 1967 by June Alexander Solntseff, then living in Australia.
-Her proposal was reminiscent of an idea proposed by Victor Serebriakoff, one of Mensa's most influential leaders.
+SIGHT was proposed and founded in 1967 by June Alexander Solntseff, then living in Australia.
+Her proposal was reminiscent of an idea proposed in 1959 by Victor Serebriakoff, one of Mensa's most influential leaders.

 Our members are encouraged to experience the SIGHT program both as hosts and as guests.
 Now that you know what SIGHT is all about, here's how to participate.

 For more information on the U.S. program, email the National SIGHT Coordinator.

 International Mensa SIGHT

 Information is available on the SIGHT pages of Mensa International's website (you will need to create and use a separate login when visiting Mensa International pages).
 For a form to request SIGHT services, click the "Guidelines for Visitors" link.
 That Web page also has a list by country of SIGHT contacts as well as a FAQ page.